stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 ### SSH Server

-As a general good practices, even if this system won't have its SSH port open to the Internet, add the relevant public keys to `/home/pi/.ssh/authorized_keys` and disable password authentication by setting `PasswordAuthentication no` in `/etc/ssh/sshd_config`.
+As a general good practice, even if this system won't have its SSH port open to the Internet, add the relevant public keys to `/home/pi/.ssh/authorized_keys` and disable password authentication by setting `PasswordAuthentication no` in `/etc/ssh/sshd_config`.